getdyspatch/dyspatch-ruby/docs/TemplatesApi.md

 api_instance = DyspatchClient::TemplatesApi.new

-accept = "accept_example" # String | A version of the API that should be used for the request.
-For example, to use version \"2018.08\", set the value to \"application/vnd.dyspatch.2018.08+json\"

 opts = {
-  cursor: "cursor_example" # String | A cursor value used to retrieve a specific page from a paginated result set.
+  cursor: "cursor_example", # String | A cursor value used to retrieve a specific page from a paginated result set.
+  accept: "accept_example" # String | A version of the API that should be used for the request.
+For example, to use version "2019.03", set the value to "application/vnd.dyspatch.2019.03+json"
 }

 begin
   #List Templates
-  result = api_instance.templates_get(accept, opts)
+  result = api_instance.templates_get(opts)
   p result
 rescue DyspatchClient::ApiError => e
   puts "Exception when calling TemplatesApi->templates_get: #{e}"